Helpful information to address your concerns when considering proposing or eloping on the Isle of Skye.

 If you would prefer to have a Plan B in place beforehand, we can discuss this in advance.

 There is nothing like the Euphoria Experience for a once-in-a-lifetime event!
-Euphoria specialises in flattering the human form by dramatic lighting, and elegant posing.
-Two professional photographers working with you, each catching different perspectives, in effect, double the photography.
+Euphoria specialises in flattering the human form by dramatic lighting and elegant posing.
+You have two professional photographers working with you, each catching different perspectives, in effect, doubling the photography.
 Training from world-class wedding photographer, Jerry Ghionis, has strongly influenced the Euphoria style.
-We want clients to feel special, cared for, with their own uniqueness shining through in original and distinct imagery.
+We want clients to feel special, cared for, with their own uniqueness shining through in amazing, distinctive imagery.

-With our clients in mind, we carefully prepare so that there is a fresh concept ready to incorporate in each shoot.
+With our clients in mind, we carefully prepare so that there is a fresh, new concept ready to incorporate in each shoot.
 Our aim is to show you at your most beautiful best - as if you had stepped out of a glossy feature in a high fashion magazine.
-Euphoria exists to create gorgeous imagery for couples, portraying you glamorously natural.
-Your photographs are the beginning of your new family's history - a heritage and a treasure forever.
-Let's make it an epic start!
+Euphoria exists to create imagery for couples, portraying you glamorously natural.
+We take very seriously the fact that your photographs are the beginning of your new family's history - a heritage and a treasure forever.
+Let's make it an epic start together!
 If this sounds right for you, please reach out to us to brainstorm your shoot!

 The simple answer is that photographs were meant to be printed and viewed not stored away uncertainly.
 Recently we were contacted by a client.
 Her proposal was on the Isle of Skye.
 She had married in the U.S. However, she had lost her digital engagement photographs.
 Did we still have them?
 (We were so glad that we did and could help!)